HyperBDR/docs/src/userguide/poc/failback-vmware-pre-settings.md

 ![complete-doc-for-block-storage-failback-25.png](./images/complete-doc-for-block-storage-failback-25.png)

 **Step 7-4: Configure the CD/DVD drive.
-Choose the type as [Datastore ISO File], in the new window select the uploaded Transition Host Image file (ISO) from the storage, and check the option [Connect At Power On].
-Leave other configurations as default, click [NEXT].**
+Choose the type as [Datastore ISO File], in the new window select the uploaded Transition Host Image file (ISO) from the storage, and check the option [Connect At Power On].**

 ![complete-doc-for-block-storage-failback-26.png](./images/complete-doc-for-block-storage-failback-26.png)